jeffreycwitt/hn202/docs/monasticism-emergence.md

 Instead, Odoacer refuses to claim the title emperor and declares nominal allegiance to the eastern emperor.

 Now for the first time, there is no declared emperor of the old Western Empire.
-Instead we begin to see regional kingdoms emerge -- regional kingdoms that help explain the political fluidity, instability, and fragmentation in the west that further help explain the next several hundred years.
+Instead we begin to see regional kingdoms emerge -- regional kingdoms that help explain the political fluidity, instability, and fragmentation in the west that further helps explain the next several hundred years.

 ## The New Kingdoms of Europe